 - Protect brain cells.
 Niacin as a precursor to NAD and NADH repairs cell and DNA damage.
 And stimulates your immune system.
 Niacin boosts the production of Nitric Oxide (NO) which relaxes blood vessels in your brain increasing cerebral blood flow.
 And niacin acts as an antioxidant helping to eliminate free radicals that can damage brain cells.[ii]

 - Brain energy.
-As a precursor to NADH, niacin provides electrons for ATP synthesis that fuels mitochondria in brain cells.
+As a precursor to NADH, niacin provides electrons for ATP synthesis within our mitochondria for cellular energy.
 Low levels of niacin result in brain fog, slow mental processing, and cognitive decline.

 - Neurotransmitters.
 Niacin affects cognitive function by stimulating the production of dopamine, norepinephrine and serotonin.[iii]
 These neurotransmitters are involved in memory, learning, cognition, recall and mood.